-So you’re engaged, congratulations!
-Now comes the fun, but slightly daunting task of actually planning your dream wedding.
-Between choosing the right venue and finding the perfect wedding attire, it may seem a bit overwhelming.
-And if you’re a part of the LGBTQIA+ community, things may seem even more strenuous because your wedding may not follow the template of a “traditional” wedding.
-We also are very aware that the wedding industry still has a ways to go in getting with the times.
+While wedding planning is mostly lots of fun, we’re not going to lie: It can also be stressful at times.
+Between choosing the right venue and finding the perfect attire, the process can be a bit overwhelming.
+And if you’re a part of the LGBTQIA+ community, the process may seem even more strenuous because your big day may not follow the template of a “traditional” wedding.

-Ok, so, historically, the bride’s family is expected to pay, but that’s an outdated notion.
-Many millennial couples are paying for their own weddings, and the number goes up when it comes to same-sex couples.
-Really what it comes down to is the wedding should be paid for by someone who can afford it.
-Yes, it’s a special day, but don't go into debt because of it!
-If your familes are supportive, talk to them about how they imagined the wedding would be paid for and, if they were planning on paying for some, discuss how exactly you’d like the split the cost.
+Traditionally, the bride’s family is expected to pay, but that’s now an outdated notion.
+Many couples are paying for their own weddings, and the number increases when it comes to same-sex couples.
+But remember that although it’s a special day, you don't want to start married life off in massive debt.
+Set a realistic budget for your big day.
+If your families are supportive, talk to them about how they imagined the wedding would be paid for and, if they were planning on contributing in some way, discuss how exactly you’d like the split the cost.

-Important note: If during your search you come across any vendors who refuse to work with you because you are a LGBTQIA+ couple, please contact us and let us know, so we can ensure these businesses are not listed on lovestoriestv.com.
+Of course, you can find wedding pros right here!
+Start by watching videos from your wedding location, or venue if you already have one, and see which vendors have worked there.
+You can even contact them directly via lovestoriestv.com.
+Important note: If during your search you come across any vendors who refuse to work with you because you are an LGBTQIA+ couple, please contact us and let us know, so we can ensure these businesses are not listed on our site.
 We do not endorse vendors who are not inclusive of all couples.

-You may not want to reach out to vendors directly to see if they work with or specialize in LGBTQIA+ weddings because who wants to put a damper on the joy of planning by contacting a vendor only to have them refuse you?
-Instead, here are a few ways to research yourself before you even send a message or pick up the phone:
+If you don’t feel comfortable reaching out to vendors directly to see if they work with or specialize in LGBTQIA+ weddings, here are a few ways to research before you even send a message or pick up the phone:

-Peruse their website photo galleries and social media to see if they proudly showcase work from a past same-sex wedding of theirs.
+Peruse their website photo galleries and social media to see if they proudly showcase work from past same-sex weddings.

 Check their “About Me” page to see if they use gender-neutral language or stick specifically to brides marrying grooms—same with any forms on their site.
 If they’re equality-minded, they’ll make an effort to show this in their wording.